Air fryer canned green beans is a delicious and simple side dish perfect for any meal. Add flavor and color to your plate with this frugal recipe.

 🍯 Why This Recipe Works

 - It's easy.
 This recipe uses basic seasonings to keep things nice and simple.
+Perfect for Making a Healthy Grocery List On a Budget.

 - It's cheap!
 Canned vegetables are one of the cheapest forms of vegetables unless you pluck them from the garden yourself or get them free.
-Add in some basic pantry staples, and you're looking at a very affordable dish.
+Add in some basic and frugal pantry staples, and you're looking at a very affordable dish.

 - No oven is needed.
 This recipe is perfect whether your oven is temporarily out of commission, looking for recipes to cook while you're out of the house and only keeping a few appliances handy, or you simply don't want to heat up the house.